Low

 Tomorrow's pollen forecast for Chicago is expected to be about the same, with low pollen conditions.

-Grass pollen is the highest supported pollen type in Chicago today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in Chicago today.
+Weed pollen is low.

 Tomorrow's pollen forecast for Chicago is expected to be about the same, with low pollen conditions.